timltj/NUSGo/README.md

 Practice bot created by Tim for experimental development.

 ## Telegram Bot API
-This project uses the Maven Telegram bot API, you can find more information through this [link] (https://github.com/rubenlagus/TelegramBots).
+This project uses the Maven Telegram bot API, you can find more information through this [link](https://github.com/rubenlagus/TelegramBots).

 ## Powered by Intellij